Briefcases don’t just hold your files and documents; they show your style.

 Different styles of briefcases fit different circumstances, so thoroughly consider your intent before deciding on a briefcase.

-Sporty/Modern – Modern and sport briefcases are typically slim and have some (but not excessive) internal and external pockets.
+- Sporty/Modern – Modern and sport briefcases are typically slim and have some internal and external pockets.
 They’re great for carrying laptops, but you’ll find it a hassle to try to carry anything else.
-They’re also easy to carry, but you should avoid heavy loads.

-Traditional/Classic – Traditional and classic briefcases typically have plenty of extra storage space but are unlikely to have internal and external pockets or compartments.
-When it comes to briefcases, the traditional design is also the least intricate.
-This can be great if you need a purpose-built briefcase for carrying lecture materials from home to campus, or documents from the firm to court.
+- Traditional/Classic – Traditional and classic briefcases typically have plenty of extra storage space but are unlikely to have internal and external pockets or compartments.

-Formal/Business – Formal and business briefcases are more likely to have internal compartments for organizing documents or files, as well as pens, glasses, and other office essentials.
-They have plenty of storage space, but don’t expect to find any external pockets.
+- Formal/Business – Formal and business briefcases are more likely to have internal compartments for organizing documents or files, as well as pens, glasses, and other office essentials.

 Most briefcases come in a dark brown or black; however, depending on what material you end up going for, there can be a greater variety of color, especially when it comes to canvas and nylon briefcases.

-If you plan on traveling extensively with your briefcase, weight will be an important buying factor.
-Not only will weight cause general physical fatigue if a briefcase is carried for an extended period of time, but there have been numerous studies stating that heavy weight in a briefcase or messenger bag can be bad for your back (source).
+If you plan on traveling extensively with your briefcase, the weight will be an important buying factor.
+Not only will weight cause general physical fatigue if a briefcase is carried for an extended period of time but there have been numerous studies stating that heavyweight in a briefcase or messenger bag can be bad for your back (source).